jina-ai/jcap/README.md

 # JCAP Activity Submission Repo
 Congratulations on being a part of this elite group!
 This repository is for you (JCAP Advocates) to add more details about your contributions to the program!

+# What to Submit
+If you
+- Started a discussion, or answered someone's support query on our Slack community
+- Posted about us to your social network
+- Wrote a blog about Jina and related topics in collaboration with our team or independently
+- Attended and/or shared your opinion at a Jina-hosted event
+- Organised an online/offline meetup in your local community aimed at bringing more awareness towards Jina

+We would love to hear about your experience!
+Give us all the deets - what went right, what could be improved, who helped you - all by cretaing an issue on this repo!

 # How to Submit an Activity
 * Create an issue using our standard [submission template](https://github.com/jina-ai/jcap/issues/new/choose)
 * Upload the details as per the template